Port Antonio, Jamaica: Not Your Typical Seaside Town

-Our hotel was built in 1984 on top of a mountain, and is a haven surrounded by bamboo forests, unrivalled vistas and a pool that seems to fade into the distant ocean.
+Our hotel was built in 1984 on top of a mountain and is a haven surrounded by bamboo forests, unrivaled vistas and a pool that seems to fade into the distant ocean.

 Of course, being built on the top of a mountain means that the ride up their driveway is daunting to anyone not used to Jamaican roads.
 But our driver, Chubby, is, of course, used to Jamaican roads and tears up the hill without a second thought.
 I keep my second thoughts to myself.